Eugene Nicholas Myers: Career and accomplishments

 academic department.
 He estimates that he has performed more than 9,000 operations and mentored more than 150 residents and fellows.
 Twenty-five of his former trainees are now chairs at academic institutions.

-From 1972 to the present he served first as Professor of Clinical Oncology in the Department of Oral Pathology of the University of Pittsburgh School of Dental Medicine, and then as Professor in the Department of Oral and Maxillofacial Surgery at that school.
+From 1972 to the present he served first as professor of clinical oncology in the Department of Oral Pathology of the University of Pittsburgh School of Dental Medicine, and then as professor in the Department of Oral and Maxillofacial Surgery at that school.

 He served in various roles including chief of department, consulting staff, active staff, and courtesy staff at a number of major hospitals, including the VA Hospital, University of Pennsylvania Hospital, US Naval Hospital, Children's Hospital, and Presbyterian-University of Pennsylvania Medical Center, all in Philadelphia, and Children's Hospital of Pittsburgh, Eye and Ear Hospital, UPMC-Presbyterian Hospital, Western Pennsylvania Hospital, UPMC-Braddock Medical Center, The Rehabilitation Institute, UPMC South Side, Magee-Womens Hospital, and the Veterans Affairs Medical Center, all in Pittsburgh.

 Myers has been a frequent speaker within the US and around the world.
-He's delivered over 500 talks before learned medical societies in the U.S. and on six continents between 1964 and 2013, starting with “Management of Otogenic Brain Abscess," at the New England Otolaryngological Society, and more recently on “Parapharyngeal Pleomorphic Adenoma” at the 3rd International Congress on Salivary Gland Diseases" in Geneva, Switzerland.
+He's delivered over 500 talks before learned medical societies in the U.S. and on six continents between 1964 and 2013, starting with "Management of Otogenic Brain Abscess," at the New England Otolaryngological Society, and more recently on "Parapharyngeal Pleomorphic Adenoma" at the 3rd International Congress on Salivary Gland Diseases" in Geneva, Switzerland.
 He's also moderated over 200 panels during that time.
-He's been honored to deliver over 50 eponymous addresses, including the 2nd John Conley Lecture at Columbia University in 1999, and the 1st David Myers Distinguished Lecture (named in memory of Dr. Myers’ father) at the University of Pennsylvania in 2005.
+He's been honored to deliver over 50 eponymous addresses, including the 2nd John Conley Lecture at Columbia University in 1999, and the 1st David Myers Distinguished Lecture (named in memory of Myers’ father) at the University of Pennsylvania in 2005.

 Myers has secured multiple research grants by the U.S. federal government as well as industry organizations, including the National Institutes of Health, the National Institute of Dental and Craniofacial Research, the National Cancer Institute, the American College of Radiology, and the American Cancer Society.

 Publications

-Myers is one of the two original editors of Cancer of the Head and Neck, now in its 5th edition, along with Dr. James Suen (and now co-edited with Dr. Michael Smith, Jeffrey Myers, and Ehab Hanna).
-Dr. Myers also co-edited with Dr. Charles Bluestone, Derald Brackman, and Charles Krause, the twelve volume Advances in Otolaryngology–Head and Neck Surgery.
+Myers is one of the two original editors of Cancer of the Head and Neck, now in its 5th edition, along with James Suen (and now co-edited with Michael Smith, Jeffrey Myers, and Ehab Hanna).
+Myers also co-edited with Charles Bluestone, Derald Brackman, and Charles Krause, the twelve volume Advances in Otolaryngology–Head and Neck Surgery.
 In addition, he has edited or co-edited books in the field including Tracheotomy, Plastic Reconstruction in the Head and Neck, Operative Otolaryngology-Head & Neck Surgery, Tracheotomy: Airway Management, Communication and Swallowing, Decision Making in Ear, Nose & Throat Disorders, Salivary Gland Disorders, Pearls and Pitfalls in Head and Neck Surgery, Practical Tips to Minimize Complications, and the forthcoming Master Techniques in Otolaryngology.
 He has also contributed almost 150 book chapters to other editors' works.

 He has authored over 300 refereed articles on a broad range of topics concerning Head and Neck Cancer, Otolaryngology, Oncology, and Maxillofacial Surgery.